panodata/tikray/docs/index.md

 ## Etymology

-Loko means "transform" in the [Luo language].
+Tikray means "transform" in the [Quechua language].
 A previous version used the name `zyp`, with kudos to [Kris Zyp] for conceiving [JSON Pointer].